-Dorothy Roberts, JD, is the 14th Penn Integrates Knowledge Professor, the George A. Weiss University Professor of Law & Sociology, and the Raymond Pace & Sadie Tanner Mossell Alexander Professor of Civil Rights at University of Pennsylvania.
-She is a frequent speaker and prolific scholar on issues related to race, gender, and the law.
-Dorothy has published more than 75 articles and essays in books and scholarly journals, authored two award-winning books, and co-edited five casebooks and anthologies.
-Her latest book, Fatal Invention: How Science, Politics, and Big Re-create Race in the Twenty-first Century, was published in July 2011.
-She has received numerous fellowships, grants, and awards.
-She speaks frequently at university campuses, social justice organizations, and other public forums, and serves on the boards of the Black Women’s Health Imperative, the National Coalition for Child Protection Reform, and the Center for Genetics and Society; on the executive committee of Cells to Society: The Center on Social Disparities and Health; and on the Standards Working Group of the California Institute of Regenerative Medicine.
+Dorothy Roberts, JD, is the 14th Penn Integrates Knowledge Professor, George A. Weiss University Professor, and the inaugural Raymond Pace and Sadie Tanner Mossell Alexander Professor of Civil Rights at University of Pennsylvania, where she holds appointments in the Law School and Departments of Africana Studies and Sociology.
+An internationally recognized scholar, public intellectual, and social justice advocate, she has written and lectured extensively on the interplay of gender, race, and class in legal issues and has been a leader in transforming public thinking and policy on reproductive health, child welfare and bioethics.
+She is the author of several acclaimed books including most recently Fatal Invention: How Science, Politics, and Big Business Re-create Race in the Twenty-first Century.
+She serves on the boards of the Black Women’s Health Imperative, the National Coalition for Child Protection Reform, and the Center for Genetics and Society; and on the Standards Working Group of the California Institute of Regenerative Medicine.

-David Winickoff, JD, is Professor in Bioethics and Society in the Department of Environmental Science, Policy and Management at UC Berkeley.
+David Winickoff, JD, is Associate Professor in Bioethics and Society in the Department of Environmental Science, Policy and Management at UC Berkeley.
 He previously taught at the Kennedy School of Public Policy at Harvard University.
-His bioethics work spans topics of biotechnology, systems of property and intellectual property, race, environmental regulation, food safety, human subjects research, and public health.
-He is currently Co-director of the Science, Technology and Society Center at U.C.
-Berkeley, and the founder and executive director of the UCB Science, Ethics and Law Working Group.
+His work analyzes the role of science and expertise in environmental law and politics, and explores biotechnology and medicine from an ethical, legal and social perspective, focusing on questions of biological resources, property rights, and the commons; the role of expert communities in governing institutions; the politics of risk assessment; food safety standards; climate change and geoengineering.
+He is currently Co-director of the Science, Technology and Society Center at UC Berkeley, and the founder and executive director of the UC Berkeley Science, Ethics and Law Working Group.